ine-rmotr-projects/NPY-sudoku-solver-numpy/README.md

 This is our final project for our Numpy course!
 With it, we'll explore multiple problems related to [Sudoku Games](https://en.wikipedia.org/wiki/Sudoku).

-The project is a combination of notebooks that will guide you step by step through the process of, understanding sudokus, their representation using Numpy and finally how to solve them!.
-The final code is the sudoku.py file
+The project is a combination of notebooks that will guide you step by step through the process of, understanding sudokus, their representation using Numpy and finally how to solve them using a backtracking algorithm!.

+The completed code is the sudoku.py file